Tessa Barratt - Founder

 While working at General Electric in Bangalore, Shreyasi was a part of GE Women's Group and was first exposed to the positivity of being surrounded by similar-minded women.
 When she moved to Sydney to be with her husband in 2015, she eventually gained an even wider perspective of the struggles of female engineers all around the world.
 She joined Sydney Feminists as a blogger in 2018 and began a series of opinion pieces on women in STEM, which she continues to work on.
 She aspires to properly contribute to feminist endeavors in her home country of India someday.

-Based in Melbourne, Kate is extremely honoured to be part of TSF writing team and is thrilled to share her abundant, positive, healing energy with our community as our resident Agony Aunt in her column ‘Ask Auntie Kate’.
+Based in Melbourne, Kati is extremely honoured to also be part of TSF writing team and is thrilled to share her abundant, positive, healing energy with our community as our resident Agony Aunt in her column ‘Ask Auntie Kate’.

-Previously, Kate was our most successful social media content creator, (50,000+ likes for an Instagram post in 2017!).
-An avid activist, the passion Kate has for eco-feminism, intersectionality and educating young people stems from managing her own traumas, trying to be the person she needed as a child, and the imbalance of power in the world.
+Kati is our most successful social media content creator, notching up 50,000+ likes for an Instagram post in 2017 and 110,000+ for another post in 2019.
+An avid activist, the passion Kati has for eco-feminism, intersectionality and educating young people stems from managing her own traumas, trying to be the person she needed as a child, and the imbalance of power in the world.

-Ex-professional dancer, choreographer, working artist and musician, we welcome the maternal, yet satirical energy Kate brings to our team!
-“Art is life, life is Art.”
+Ex-professional dancer, choreographer, working artist and musician, we welcome the maternal, yet satirical energy Kati brings to our team!

 Vicky's first foray into feminist activism was in 2010 in London.
 Experiencing regular sexual harassment in her local neighbourhood, one incident escalated into an assault.
 Disappointed by the police's victim-blaming response, Vicky launched her own anti-street harassment campaign.
 The campaign garnered national and international media attention, and as a result Vicky was regularly invited onto BBC radio & TV news shows as a feminist commentator.